 Head on down to Docklands and have yourself the world’s sweetest little BBQ, floating along in an aqua donut!
 It reaches the break-neck speed of 9 MPH and comes equipped with LED lights and a fully-sick sound system.
 Perfect for you and nine of your closest mates.

-There are a heap of TV shows filmed in Melbourne and a lot of them need people to fill up the live audience!
+There’s a heap of TV shows filmed in Melbourne and a lot of them need people to fill up the live audience!
 This is where you come in… sign up and get yourself a seat in a studio audience for free.
-Peep this list here or check out this , that and those.
+Peep this list here or check out this, that and those.

 Impress your friends by learning parkour and being able to jump over, under, through on and around things like never before!
 I mean, really, it’s the closest any of us are going to get to actually being Spiderman.